Documents for Freight Shipping: A Definitive Guide (2023)

 In the case you are using a freight forwarding company, you will receive a Forwarder’s Certificate of Receipt as proof that the goods were actually handed over to them.

 Dangerous goods declaration

-A dangerous goods declaration is required if you’re looking to ship…you guessed it: dangerous goods.
+A dangerous goods declaration is required if you’re looking to ship… dangerous goods.

 A dangerous goods declaration shows that your shipment has been labeled, packaged and declared as per the dangerous goods regulations.